-The history of the RagaMuffin isn’t completely documented but what is known is that the breed originated from the Ragdoll cat.
-This occurred when a group of Ragdoll breeders splintered from the International Ragdoll Cat Association, a group owned and run by Ann Baker, the “creator” of the Ragdoll breed.
-Ann had always been extremely controlling over this group and how the Ragdoll breed (then named the Cherubim) progressed.
+The history of the RagaMuffin isn’t well documented but what is known is that the breed originated from the Ragdoll cat.
+A group of Ragdoll breeders splintered from the International Ragdoll Cat Association, a group owned and run by Ann Baker, the creator of the Ragdoll breed.
+Ann had always been controlling over this group and how the Ragdoll breed (then named the Cherubim) progressed.

-The IRCA was a private registry, Ann received royalties from each Ragdoll kitten sold and made breeding decisions on behalf of the members.
-By 1993 a group of breeders tried to persuade a then terminally ill Ann to hand over the running of the IRCA to them, however, she refused.
-It was then that some breeders (Janet Klarmann, Curt Gehm and Kim Clark) left the group and pushing forward with having the Ragdoll cat accepted with the mainstream cat associations.
+The IRCA was a private registry; Ann received royalties from each Ragdoll kitten sold and made breeding decisions on behalf of the members.
+By 1993 a group of breeders tried to persuade a then terminally ill Ann to hand over the running of the IRCA to them; however, she refused.
+It was then that breeders (Janet Klarmann, Curt Gehm, and Kim Clark) left the group and pushed forward to have the Ragdoll cat accepted with the mainstream cat associations.

 Due to the small gene pool, outcrossing with Persians, Himalayans, and domestic longhairs was permitted.
 This ended with ACFA registered cats in 2010.

 - The Ragdoll is only a colour point cat.

 - The RagaMuffin come in a variety of non-pointed colours as well as colour pointed (the CFA don’t accept colour pointed RagaMuffins).